12 zip codes·Updated June 2026

-One of the fastest-growing small cities in the country and it's not hard to see why — manufacturing jobs, healthcare, low cost of living, and a downtown that punches way above its weight.
+One of the fastest-growing small cities in the country and it isn't hard to see why.
+Manufacturing jobs, healthcare, low cost of living, and a downtown that punches well above its weight.
 People keep showing up and they're staying.

 Median Asking Rent